jomefavourite/Blog-posts/ckwkapzry03ia22s11vq63gcl.md

 **2 Stage Changes:** Stage changes means that the file or the files are to be tracked by git.
 At this point, the file(s) are in the **Tracking State**, which means git recognizes that these files would be committed.

-> **Note:** The files in the Staged Changes dropdown only those changes/files will be committed.
+> **Note:** The files in the Staged Changes dropdown only shows those changes/files to be committed or rather that are being tracked by git

-Have you used or seen the command below before?
-If you have, great, all you do with the command is to tell git, hey, I'll like you to keep track of these files or a file.
+You must have used the command shown below if you've ever used git before.
+All you're doing with the command is to tell git, hey, I'll like you to keep track of these files or a file, which means you're staging the file/files.

 ```bash
 git add <name of file>